Header Image

 Obesity is at least twice as common in people with ADHD as in those without the disorder.

-Eating disorders are up to 8 times more common in people with ADHD than in people without the disorder
+Eating disorders are up to 8 times more common in persons with ADHD than in people without ADHD

 More on this in the article ADHD, obesity and eating disorders.

-There is a strong correlation between obesity and ADHD, at least in adults.34
+There is a strong correlation between obesity and ADHD, at least in adults.35

-ADHD sufferers with obesity are more likely to show high impulsivity than ADHD sufferers of normal weight.
-Impulsivity could be the connecting element between obesity and ADHD.35
+People with ADHD with obesity are more likely to show high impulsivity than people with ADHD of normal weight.
+Impulsivity could be the linking element between obesity and ADHD.36

 Some people react to stress by changing their weight.
 Weight loss or weight gain is possible.

-Loss of appetite is a direct effect of the stress hormone CRH.2829
+Loss of appetite is a direct effect of the stress hormone CRH.2930

 Weight gain as a stress reaction could be interpreted in evolutionary terms as increased storage of energy in emergency situations.
-As the stress systems are activated more frequently in ADHD (ADHD-I) or do not switch off properly and are therefore permanently activated (ADHD-HI), the above-average incidence of obesity in ADHD could be understood as a stress symptom of those affected.
+As the stress systems are activated more frequently in people with ADHD (ADHD-I) or do not switch off properly and are therefore permanently activated (ADHD-HI), the above-average incidence of obesity in people with ADHD could be understood as a stress symptom of people with ADHD who are predisposed accordingly.

 5.6.
 Headache